achad4/BellmanFord/README.txt

 2) Distance Vectors
 --All the distance vector information is encapsulated in my DistanceVector class.
 This contains an "owner" node, and a hash map of Nodes to pairs of Nodes and Costs.
 This is to represent the destination, next hop, and cost respectively.

+3) Link cost
-Cost, however, is a class that wraps around the double "weight".
+Cost is a class that wraps around the double "weight".
 I did this so that I could set a flag to determine if the cost is infinite or not.
 This way, I can destroy and restore links without maintaining additional information about the old cost of the link.